stiglers-eponym/BeamerPresenter/README.md

 sudo checkinstall -D --pkglicense=GPL3 --requires=libpoppler-qt5,qtmultimedia5 --pkgsource=github.com/stiglers-eponym/BeamerPresenter make install
 ```
 in order to keep track of all installed files using apt.

+### MS Windows
+Building on MS Windows is possible, but you need to define the directory
+containing the poppler-qt5 header and library manually in beamerpresenter.pro
+(line 100).
+Also the installation has to be done manually.
+You need to make sure that beamerpresenter.exe has access to the libraries,
+e.g. by copying all necessary .ddl files to the same directory as
+beamerpresenter.exe.

+For multimedia content you need to make sure that the required codecs are
+installed.

 ## Usage